Non-aggression principle: Intellectual property rights

-The NAP has been defined as applicable to any unauthorized actions towards a person's physical property.
+The NAP is applicable to any unauthorized actions towards a person's physical property.
 Supporters of the NAP disagree on whether it should apply to intellectual property rights as well as physical property rights.
 Some argue that because intellectual concepts are non-rivalrous, intellectual property rights are unnecessary while others argue that intellectual property rights are as valid and important as physical ones.

 Force and interventions

-Although the NAP is meant to guarantee an individual's sovereignty, libertarians greatly differ on the conditions under which the NAP applies.
+Although the NAP is meant to guarantee an individual's sovereignty, propertarians/right-libertarians greatly differ on the conditions under which the NAP applies.
 Especially unsolicited intervention by others, either to prevent society from being harmed by the individual's actions or to prevent an incompetent individual from being harmed by his own actions or inactions, is an important issue.
-The debate centers on topics such as the age of consent for children, intervention counseling (i.e. for addicted persons, or in case of domestic violence), involuntary commitment and involuntary treatment with regards to mental illness, medical assistance (i.e. prolonged life support vs euthanasia in general and for the senile or comatose in particular), human organ trade, state paternalism (including economic intervention) and foreign intervention by states.
+The debate centers on topics such as the age of consent for children, intervention counseling (i.e. for addicted persons, or in case of domestic violence), involuntary commitment and involuntary treatment with regards to mental illness, medical assistance (i.e. prolonged life support vs euthanasia in general and for the senile or comatose in particular), human organ trade, state paternalism (including economic interventionism) and foreign intervention by states.
 Other discussion topics on whether intervention is in line with the NAP include nuclear weapons proliferation, human trafficking and immigration.

-Randian author Ronald Merill states that use of force is subjective, saying: "There's no objective basis for controlling the use of force.
+Objectivist author Ronald Merill criticizes the anarcho-capitalist view of force.
+He states that the use of force is subjective, saying: "There's no objective basis for controlling the use of force.
 Your belief that you're using force to protect yourself is just an opinion; what if it is my opinion that you are violating my rights?"

+Pollution

+Prominent propertarian/right-libertarian thinkers such as Murray Rothbard considered pollution an act of aggression, mostly focusing on air pollution, though in absolute terms light pollution, sound, and anything that crosses a boundary into someone's property or person can constitute aggression.
+In order to avoid having mere existence violate the non-aggression principle, Rothbard, Nozick, and others proposed less strict positions.
+Nozick suggested that boundary-crossing is permissible up to a certain range as long as it is socially beneficial and compensation is paid for it.
+Rothbard suggested that a causal connection of objective harm needs to be demonstrated beyond reasonable doubt before prohibiting pollution.
+These approaches appear to contradict the non-aggression principle by enabling a permissible amount of harm.